danhalsim/Text-Editor/README.md

 ## Description

-The application has the following functions:

-- View departments
-- View roles
-- View employees
-- Add a department
-- Add a role
-- Add an employee
-- Update an employee's role
+This is a text editor that can be used online and offline.
+When the user enters text, the data is stored automatically and will persist.
+The user is able to download the application for offline use.

-Access the application here: https://www.youtube.com/watch?v=rKwUuS-pmno
+Access the application here: https://danhalsim-text-editor-08dc2f937961.herokuapp.com/

 A screenshot of the application running: